Making a visible difference for people with sight loss

-In 1882 the charity acquired a house in Alexandra Street where blind people could live and work.
+In 1882 we acquired a house in Alexandra Street where blind people could live and work.

-In 1926 we became The Wolverhampton, Dudley and Districts Institutions for the Blind to reflect our increasing recah in the region.
+In 1926, we became The Wolverhampton, Dudley and Districts Institutions for the Blind to reflect our increasing reach in the region.

 In 1968 the institute created a new fund to build a residential home to support local blind people.
 At the time the nearest homes for the blind were in Birmingham and Stoke-on-Trent.

-Beacon House was opened in March 1973, with a further 15 bungalows funded by the industrialist Sir Charles Haywood opening in 1976.
+Beacon House was opened in March 1973, with a further 15 bungalows funded by the industrialist Sir Charles Hayward opening in 1976.

-In 1991 the charity become Beacon Centre for the Blind
+In 1991 we became Beacon Centre for the Blind.